AlejandroErnandez/Folium_Mapping/README.md

 # Folium_Mapping
-Base mapping with Folium library for Python
+Base mapping with Folium library for Python.
 A main file for the project is map.py